MUSGEN 3007 - Jazz Arranging

 Course Learning OutcomesThe Course Learning Outcomes of this course:

-2. Students will have an advanced working knowledge of jazz arranging techniques.
+1. Students will have a strong working knowledge of typical jazz arranging techniques.

-3. Students will have gained a basic understanding of the principles of string writing.
+2. Students will have gained a basic understanding of arranging/composing for mid-High school level ensemble.

-4. Students will be able to create a full-length arrangement of a jazz standard for 5 saxes, 4 trumpets, 4 trombones and rhythm section.
+3. Students will be able to create a full-length arrangement/composition for 8-13 horns (or 8 horns + choir) and rhythm section.

-5. Students will have the skill to accurately communicate musical ideas by means of a music notation program
+4. Students will have the skills to accurately communicate musical ideas by means of a music notation program.

 University Graduate Attributes